openresty/lua-nginx-module/README.markdown

 <http://openresty.org>

-The installation steps are usually as simple as ./configure && make && make install
+The installation steps are usually as simple as `./configure && make && make install`.

 Alternatively, you can compile this module with nginx core's source by hand:

 1. Install Lua or LuaJIT into your system.
 At least Lua 5.1 is required.
 Lua can be obtained freely from its project [homepage](http://www.lua.org/).
 For Ubuntu/Debian users, just install the liblua5.1-0-dev package (or something like that).
 1. Download the latest version of the release tarball of the ngx_devel_kit (NDK) module from lua-nginx-module [file list](http://github.com/simpl/ngx_devel_kit/downloads).
 1. Download the latest version of the release tarball of this module from lua-nginx-module [file list](http://github.com/chaoslawful/lua-nginx-module/downloads).
 1. Grab the nginx source code from [nginx.net](http://nginx.net/), for example, the version 0.8.54 (see nginx compatibility), and then build the source with this module:
         $ wget 'http://sysoev.ru/nginx/nginx-0.8.54.tar.gz'
         $ tar -xzvf nginx-0.8.54.tar.gz
         $ cd nginx-0.8.54/